ETS-Android1/You-ID-AWS-Amplify/README.md

 <div class="info"> <font color="#303030">
 <h2> <b>Introduction</b> </h2>
 <b> [Semester Project] </b> <br>
-An Android Application to keep all your personal and identifiaiton documents handy.
-Will allow you to upload documetns images and contacts associated with such documetns like Doctor's contact with medical reports, Lawyer's contact with property documents etc.
+An Android Application to keep all your personal and identification documents handy.
+Will allow you to upload documents images and contacts associated with such documents like Doctor's contact with medical reports, Lawyer's contact with property documents etc.
 <br> <br>
 Backend created using Amazon Web Services AWS Amplify [Cognito, DynamoDB, S3, Amplify]  <br>
 <br><br></font></div>